yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 }
 ```

+The features introduced so far suffice to port the insertion sort
+(\ref{insertion}) and binary search benchmark to Rust.

 ## Type Classes and Laws

 The final new features are type classes with attached laws, as described in
 \ref{intro}.
 Not only can the frontend extract classes and objects from Rust
 traits and implementations, but it also infers, which type class instance needs
 to be called at each call site of a trait method.
 Additionally, the laws
-specified on the trait will be checked by Stainless for each implementation.
-For
+specified on a trait will be proven by Stainless for each implementation.
+As
 illustration, take an example violation of the Liskov Substitution principle
-[@liskov] with the following rectangle trait:
+[@liskov] with the following trait:

 ```{.rust caption="Example trait with laws."}
 trait Rectangle {